-The financial statements are presented in Canadian dollars.
-The financial statements are prepared on the historical cost basis, except for portfolio investments and financial instruments that are measured at fair value.
+These condensed consolidated interim financial statements are presented in Canadian dollars.
+The condensed consolidated interim financial statements are prepared on the historical cost basis, except for portfolio investments and financial instruments that are measured at fair value.

 Foreign currencies

 Functional and presentation currency